A guide to oolong tea

 Relatively easy to brew and lacking the astringency of traditional green teas, oolong is rapidly gaining popularity in the West as tea drinkers discover its astonishing range and depth of flavours.

-Oolong is produced from special, long-leaved variants of Camelia sinsensis.
-There are around 20 sub-varietals of the oolong plant.
+Varieties: Oolong is produced from special, long-leaved variants of Camellia sinensis.
+There are around 20 sub-varieties of the oolong plant.

-Fujian, Wuyi, Anxi, Chao Zhou and other areas of south west China, and Wenshan and Alishan in Taiwan traditionally produce the best oolongs.
-However, oolongs are no longer the just produced in China.
+Major growing areas: Major growing areas in China include Fujian, Wuyi, Anxi, Chao Zhou and other areas in the south west of the country.
+In Taiwan, Wenshan and Alishan traditionally produce the best oolongs.
+However, oolongs are no longer just produced in China and Taiwan.
 There are some very interesting, experimental oolongs emerging from tea gardens around the world.

-The leaves are withered in the sun and indoors, next they may be bruised, baked, tumbled in heated drums or ovens to slow oxidation, and then fired to stop it.
-The timing and intensity of these steps is what determines the flavour of the tea.
+Processing: The leaves are withered in the sun or indoors, depending on the climate.
+Next they’re bruised, baked, and tumbled in heated drums or ovens to slow oxidation, then fired to stop it completely.
+The timing and intensity of these steps is what determines the flavour of a particular oolong tea.

-Whether an oolong is rolled or twisted is a matter of the style and tradition.
-Most rolled (or fisted).
-Oolongs are rolled by hand after they are 'fixed' to stop oxidation, so rolling does not affect the taste of the tea.
-Darker, more heavily oxidised oolongs, such as Dan Cong or Da Hong Pao, tend to be twisted into longish strips, whereas lighter, greener oolongs, such as Tie Guan Yin and Ali Shan, are usually rolled (or 'fisted').
+Whether an oolong is rolled or twisted is a matter of style and tradition.
+Most rolled (or balled) oolongs are rolled by hand after they are 'fixed'; this stops oxidation and helps prevent the rolling process affecting the taste of the tea.
+Darker, more heavily oxidised oolongs, such as Dan Cong or Da Hong Pao (Big Red Robe), tend to be twisted into strips, whereas lighter, greener oolongs, such as Tie Guan Yin and Ali Shan, are usually rolled (or balled).

 Oolongs can be aged to improve the taste and are sometimes re-baked to awaken the flavours.